abinit/abinit/doc/tutorial/eph4zpr.md

 Default values for these two variables are provided if they are not specified by the user in the input file.
 The code will abort if the algorithm cannot converge the solution.

-In brief, we need to add the following section to out EPH input:
+In brief, we need to add the following section to our initial EPH input:

 ```sh
 eph_stern 1
 getpot_filepath "MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_POT.nc"

 # nline 100 tolwfr 1e-16 # Default values
 ```